-I’m not aware what source David Edgar used for his play, but it’s interesting that his variation did not contain the first part of Hitler’s statement, i.e. the view that the Nazi movement would have stayed marginal and weak had it been completely ignored by its opponents.
-I say interesting because that was the very tactic adopted, for instance, by Austrian Social Democracy in the face of early fascist assemblies and disturbances in 1919.
+I’m not aware what source David Edgar used for his play (and my attempt to contact him elicited no response), but it’s interesting that his variation did not contain the first part of Hitler’s statement, i.e. the notion that the Nazi movement would have remained marginal had it been completely ignored by its opponents.
+I say interesting because that was the ‘tactic’ employed, for instance, by Austrian Social Democracy in the face of early fascist assemblies and disturbances in 1919.
 Evidently, it did not work.

-For obvious reasons, ‘militant anti-fascists’ like Hitler’s second point, which is why the other one was selectively dropped somewhere along the way.
+For obvious reasons, ‘militant anti-fascists’ like Hitler’s second point.
 However, the two have to be read together and in context.
-Hitler’s ‘advice’ merely reflects his conviction that battle inspires the fittest warriors to great deeds, the weak inevitably fall by the wayside, and the thugs emerge on top.
-It does not offer any profound strategic or historical insight.
+Hitler’s ‘advice’ merely reflects his conviction that battle inspires the fittest warriors to great deeds, that the weak inevitably fall by the wayside, and that the thugs always emerge on top.
+It does not offer any profound strategical or historical insight.

 The ‘original’ quote found on countless German leftwing websites appears to be a translation of David Edgar’s version into German.
 It even contains the verb stoppen – an anglicism that Hitler would have scarcely used in a formal speech.

 Hitler’s was not the only radical völkisch movement in Germany at the time.
-Even if ‘militant anti-fascists’ had succeeded in smashing the nucleus of the NSDAP, they would have still been up against a massive reactionary cesspit that was forming in the ruins of a failed revolution.
-For all his self-assurance, the Führer had no idea how lucky he was to emerge from it as the main contender.
+Even if ‘militant anti-fascists’ had succeeded in smashing the nucleus of the NSDAP, they would have still been up against a massive reactionary cesspit that had formed in the ruins of a failed revolution: the Stahlhelm, the Deutschvölkischer Schutz- und Trutzbund, the Freikorps units, and many more.
+For all his self-assurance, the Führer had no idea how lucky he was to emerge from that cesspit as the main contender.